zzxwill/odps/intl.en-US/Quick Start/Create/View/Delete a table.md

 # Create/View/Delete a table {#concept_rkk_kcy_5db .concept}

 You can use MaxCompute services once they are added to a project, and granted the corresponding privileges.
-Because the operation objects of MaxCompute \(input and output\) are performed on tables, you must create tables and partitions before processing data.
+Because the operation objects of MaxCompute \(input and output\) are performed on tables, you must create tables and partitions before processing data.-

 You can create or delete tables using the following methods: